 This is an integral part.
 Any equipment requires service.
 We managed to build a stable position in the market, thanks to the service.
 The customer can contact us at any time, get technical advice, an on-site specialist visit, repair.

 Imagine there is a beer in the campsite.
 Broken “refrigerator”, the temperature begins to rise.
 A maximum of two days to not lose the product.
 Therefore, efficiency, mobility and availability of service & nbsp; is an undeniable competitive advantage in the market.

 How do you organize work so that you have time to close all the problems in two days?

 We have a team of professionals. & nbsp; Our installation team consists of universal fighters & nbsp; – they can solve all the problems of the electrical, mechanical, plumbing and refrigeration.
 Inside the company, an application service is organized, and we are ready to go to the site within 24 hours.

 “The fact that the customer has received the equipment does not say anything yet”

-How many new breweries & nbsp; SCHULZ & nbsp; per month you install?
+How many new breweries & nbsp; Simple Brew & nbsp; per month you install?

 On average, two breweries per month.
 Installation takes about two weeks.
 But work with the client begins long before the signing of the contract.
 We go to the site and conduct an audit.
 We make a 3D model of the room and placement of equipment in it.
 If the customer agrees everything, we calculate the project budget and conclude a contract for production and supply.